mikaelsundell/photographic-dctls/README.md

 <img src="resources/dctl.jpg" width="100%" style="padding-bottom: 20px;" />

-This set of DCTL scripts is about experimenting with the math behind color science, including LogC, ACES AP0, Cineon, and more.
-It's a creative, photography-inspired take, focusing on looks and print emulation techniques instead of strict technical workflows.
-The project is still evolving, so new ideas and techniques will be added over time.
-Some of the concepts are a bit experimental and might overlap with Resolve's built-in tools, and the file names or structure could change as things develop.
+This set of DCTL scripts is about experimenting with the math behind color science — exploring spaces like LogC, ACES AP0, Cineon, and more.
+These are fundamental concepts to better understand modern color pipelines such as ACES, but the approach here is intentionally creative and photography-inspired.
+The focus is on looks, print emulation techniques, and exploration rather than strictly technical workflows.
+The project is evolving, so new ideas and techniques will be added over time.
+Some parts overlap with Resolve’s built-in tools, and file names or structure could change as things develop.

 Change log: